Vika1990Z/Vika1990Z.github.io/ventus/content/products/kubernetes/kubernetes-cluster.md

 weight: 10
 ---
 ___
-On this page, you can find an explanation of how to create, resize, delete Kubernetes Cluster and instructions for other steps to manage Kubernetes Cluster in Cloud Console.
+On this page, you can find an explanation of how to create, resize, delete Kubernetes Cluster and instructions for other steps to manage Kubernetes Cluster in the Cloud Console.

 # Table of contents
 1. [Clusters Page](#clusters-page)